Edward Hyde, 3rd Earl of Clarendon: Portrait

 No confirmed contemporary portraits of Cornbury exist.
 An uncaptioned 18th-century portrait that hangs in the New-York Historical Society has been commonly believed to be Governor Cornbury wearing a dress.
 Professor Bonomi suggested that the subject was not Cornbury.
 However, other art historians have remained unconvinced.
+The New-York Historical Society posits that, whether or not the disputed subject of the painting is Cornbury, the controversy represents "an historically early discussion of gender cross-dressing."

 The Dallas Museum of Art has a different portrait of unknown provenance also ascribed to be Lord Cornbury in a Dress, painted sometime between 1705 and 1750.

 In popular culture

 Androboros ["man-eater" in corrupted Greek], a play by Robert Hunter, Cornbury's successor as Governor of New York (1710–1719) was a satire that ridiculed prominent New York citizens, including Lord Cornbury (as "Lord Oinobaros" ["heavy with wine"]).
 Crossdressing was a central theme in the play.
 It was one of the first plays written and published in Britain's American colonies.
 It was recently revived by the Peculiar Works Project of New York City on 4–6 November 2016, under the direction of Ralph Lewis.

 Cornbury was the lead character in the play Cornbury: The Queen's Governor – first presented as a staged reading at The Public Theater on 12 April 1976, the play was written by William M. Hoffman and Anthony Holland.
 Joseph Papp produced and Holland directed, with Joseph Maher in the role of Cornbury.
 The play was revived in 2009 at the Hudson Guild Theater under the direction of Tim Cusack.
 David Greenspan played Cornbury.

 He also made appearances in Edward Rutherfurd's historical saga novel New York, in Daniel Pinkwater's "The Adventures of a Cat-Whiskered Girl", and in Robert McCammon's "Matthew Corbett" series of novels.